Shingyx/schedule-shutdown/README.md

 _schedule-shutdown_ is a CLI tool to schedule computer shutdowns.
 This can be useful when:

 - You want to start a large download before you leave the computer, but you know the download will be finished well before you get back
 - You already know the command `shutdown.exe /s /t <seconds>`, but you can't be bothered converting 2 hours and 47 minutes into seconds
 - You want something to force you to go to bed at a reasonable hour

-Requires Node 8 or above.
+Requires Node.
 Currently supports Windows, Linux, and macOS. _schedule-shutdown_ can also be used as a library.

 ## Usage